rhys-newbury/oppt/README.md

 ### v0.5
 * When running multiple OPPT processes on the same machine, make sure that only the first one can use the viewer.
 * Fixed a bug where state vectors are not correctly applied when the state description contains linkPositionX, linkPositionY and linkPositionZ variables.
 * Make the specification of the 'planningEnvironmentPath' and 'executionEnvironmentPath' in the problem configuration file optional.
-This allows for the definition of general POMDP problems that are not dependend on geometrical or physical robot/environment models.
+This allows for the definition of general POMDP problems that are not dependent on geometrical or physical robot/environment models.
 In case these two options are not specified, the physics engine and the collision checking won't be initialized.
 * Fixes in installation script.

 ### v0.6